carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 >> ## Solution
 >> The flag `color = "TREATMENT"` applied in `plot_ordination` of the object `percentages` colors the samples by treatment.
 >> The legends of the sites are added to the graph with the flag `label = SAMPLE`
->> There are three possible treatments, Control mesocosm, Fertilized and Unfertilized pond.
-We do not observe in this three samples any kind of clustering.
-More data would show if samples with similar treatment are clustered togheter.
+>> There are three possible treatments, Control mesocosm, Fertilized, and Unfertilized pond.
+We do not observe any kind of clustering in these three samples.
+More data will show if samples with similar treatments are clustered together.
 > {: .solution}
 {: .discussion}